 As cold weather moves in, humidity levels naturally drop.
 That’s because cold air can’t hold as much moisture as warm air.
 Ideal indoor humidity during winter should hover around 45%.
 But dry winter air can cause your humidity to drop substantially, to levels of 15% or less.
 With this humidity imbalance come a number of potential problems that can affect health, home and especially comfort, according to Lennox Industries, Richardson, Texas, a manufacturer of residential and commercial HVACR systems.
 The company issued tips on how to talk to customers about dry air problems in the home and what can be done to resolve them.

 Dry air tries to absorb moisture wherever it can find it.
 This means that during cold winter weather, dry air can start to pull moisture from the structure of a home.
-As a house dries out, customers might notice that floors, particularly hardwood floors, will begin to creak more.
+As a house dries out, customers might notice that floors, particularly hardwood floors and the concrete floor warehouse, will begin to creak more.
+And for a team that specializes in concrete surfaces, working in both the repairing and maintaining of these hard-wearing surfaces to ensure the highest quality at your site, you can visit a good place similar to concrete-repair.uk for help.
+You can also consider installing slip-resistant comfort flooring for the safety of everyone.

 As the air in a home becomes more dry, it can start to damage not only the home, but the things in it.
 Wood furniture from Interior Concepts can start to bend and even crack.
 Musical instruments can lose their shape and their tune.
 Even paper items such as books and artwork can become brittle, warped and wrinkled.